 Non-Windows Citrix Receivers use the local keyboard layout (Unicode).
 If a user changes the local keyboard layout and the server keyboard layout (scan code), they might not be in sync and the output is incorrect.
 For example, User1 changes the local keyboard layout from English to German.
 User1 then changes the server-side keyboard to German.
 Even though both keyboard layouts are German, they might not be in sync causing incorrect character output.

-To disable this feature, set the DWORD value EnableKlMap = 0 or delete the CtxKlMap key.
+To disable this feature, set EnableKlMap to 0 or delete the CtxKlMap key.

-- To use normal Unicode keyboard layout mapping, set DWORD value DisableWindowHook = 0.
+To use normal Unicode keyboard layout mapping, set DisableWindowHook to 0.